selin-k/selin-k.github.io/PersonalNotes/robotics.md

 - Kinematics is the most basic study of how mechanical systems behave.
 -  In mobile robotics, we need to understand the mechanical behavior of the robot both in order to design appropriate mobile robots for tasks and to understand how to create control software for an instance of mobile robot hardware.

-> Since a mobile robot is a self-contsined automaton that can move with respect to its environment, unlike manipulators such as fixed arms, position estimation is difficult.
+> Since a mobile robot is a self-contained automaton that can move with respect to its environment, unlike manipulators such as fixed arms, position estimation is difficult.

 Deriving a model for the whole robot’s motion is a bottom-up process.
 Each individual wheel contributes to the robot’s motion and, at the same time, imposes constraints on robot motion.